wbogocki/Rep/README.md

 Nov 5 2020 00:30 - Stop work
 ```

 Rep stores these logs inside a hidden `.rep` directory in your project folder.
-The database is a human-friendly JSON file that can be edited when needed.
+The database is a human-friendly JSON file that can be manually edited when needed.

 ## Usage